bfiessinger/wppedia/readme.txt

 == Changelog ==

+= 1.1.2 =
+### Bug fixes
+- fixed a bug where WPPedia Templates were used on other post types

+### Enhancements
+- **We are glad to announce that WPPedia now allows 500 glossary articles in the free plan! 🎉🎉🎉**

 = 1.1.1 =
 ### Bug fixes
 - fixed posts per page was unable to change on glossary archives